 8. If the Dean recommends that more severe sanctions should be

-imposed and/or the Vice President for Student Engagement determines that
+imposed and/or the Vice President for Student Affairs determines that more

-more severe sanctions, including suspension or expulsion from the
+severe sanctions, including suspension or expulsion from the University

-University should be implemented, the Vice President for Student
+should be implemented, the Vice President for Student Affairs will

-Engagement will implement disciplinary procedures as set forth in the Student Code of
+implement disciplinary procedures as set forth in the Student

 This policy shall be included in the WSU Policies and Procedures Manual and shared with appropriate constituencies of the University.

-The Provost and Senior Vice President and the Vice President for Student Engagement shall have shared responsibility for publication, dissemination and implementation of this University policy.
+The Provost and Senior Vice President and the Vice President for Student Affairs shall have shared responsibility for publication, dissemination and implementation of this University policy.

 July 14, 2010